i-Learn-SKOS/conceptschemes/input/onderwijsdoelen/READMETOO.md

             - For `L-SD-frans`, consider only values `Frans|...`
             - Fpr `L-SD-generic`, do no consider values `Frans|...`
     - Clear `Sheet1`.

+In `lookup-onderwijsdoelen-L.xlsx`, worksheet `L-SD-generic`, add rows to cover the following exceptions:
+  - `Frans|Kennis en attitudes` should link to all concepts that are already linked to `Frans|...` in sheet `L-SD-frans`.
+Note: For `Frans`, this includes but exceeds the non-existing subdomein `Kennis`, listed in column `Titel 2`.
+  - `Muzische Vorming|MUZISCHE VORMING - ATTITUDES` should link to all concepts that are already linked to `Muzische vorming|...` in sheet `L-SD-generic`.
+  - `Wiskunde|Attitudes` should link to all concepts that are already linked to `Wiskunde|...`  in sheet `L-SD-generic`.

 # Step 2: Compile input files and helper files into final derived files
 ## Goal